-Feeling glum, Mr. C and I decided to get out for awhile rather than sulk about our morning flight home.
-So, we did a little shopping, attended a wonderful afternoon church service at Grace Church Leith (an overwhelmingly emotional experience for we two sad saps), and finally, as the weather cleared a little, we made our way over to Holyrood Park.
+Feeling glum, Mr. C and I decided to get out for a while rather than sulk about our morning flight home.
+So, we did a little shopping and attended a wonderful afternoon church service at Grace Church Leith (an emotional experience for we two sad saps).
+Finally, as the weather cleared a little, we made our way over to Holyrood Park.

 It.
 Was.
 Breathtaking.

 It was magical.